 Part One: Implementation - sets out the planning provisions to guide the assessment and approval of development and subdivision.

-Part Two: Explanatory Report - provides a summary of the vision, objectives, context and technical analysis to support the activity centre plan.
+Part Two: Explanatory Report - provides a summary of the vision, objectives, context and technical analysis to support the precinct structure plan.

-Technical Appendices - containing technical studies and reports prepared by various qualified consultans to support the activity centre plan.
+Technical Appendices - containing technical studies and reports prepared by various qualified consultants to support the precinct structure plan.